 Achieving Middle Ground

 Good controls aren’t meant to suffocate a business.
-The Committee of Sponsoring Organizations (COSO) of the Treadway Commission’s internal control has developed an international framework that will help you evaluate your control environment, determine deficiencies and make any necessary implementations.
+The Committee of Sponsoring Organizations (COSO) of the Treadway Commission has developed an international framework that will help you evaluate your control environment, determine deficiencies and make any necessary enhancements to your control environment.

 - Control Environment